fjcaetano/kerbal/README.md

 This ship was a rover landed on the Mün.
 Unfortunately, it's rear propeller broke on the landing, but it was still drivable through RCS.

 It was discontinued when it flipped, braking it's solar panels and a landing gear that made it unmanuverable.

+## The KSS/EM1
+The KSS Eletric Module 1 was a giant electric module (duh) with 12 Gigantor XL Solar panels, though 4 remained closed for backup purposes.
+It also contained a shitload of batteries which take it's electric capability up to 8000 Electric Units.
+It was removed from the KSS because it was a waste of material, generating way more electricity than the KSS needed and it was lagging the whole thing, since it's coupled stage had over 100 parts.